 BRAIN LEVEL: The skeletal muscles have two control centers in the cerebrum.
 The trophic function of the muscle, responsible for the nutrition of the tissue, is controlled from the cerebral medulla; the contraction of the muscles is controlled from the motor cortex (part of the cerebral cortex).
 The muscles of the right side of the body are controlled from the left side of the cerebrum; the muscles of the left side are controlled from the right cerebral hemisphere.
 Hence, there is a cross-over correlation from the brain to the organ (see GNM diagram showing the motor homunculus).

-In the cerebral medulla, the bones, skeletal muscles, lymph vessels with lymph nodes, blood vessels, connective tissue, and fat tissue share the same brain relays and therefore the same biological conflict, namely a self-devaluation conflict.
+In the cerebral medulla, the bones, skeletal muscles, lymph vessels and lymph nodes, blood vessels, connective tissue, and fat tissue share the same brain relays and therefore the same biological conflict, namely a self-devaluation conflict.
 The control centers are orderly positioned from head to toe.

 The biological conflict linked to the skeletal muscles is a moderate self-devaluation conflict.
 The specific self-devaluation conflicts are the same as for the bones and joints.